matias-ceau/scripts/docs/scripts/nvim_in_new_terminal.sh.md

-# Open Neovim in a Floating Terminal
+# Open Neovim in a New Floating Terminal

 ---